-This blog post explains how you can use a pull request template to ensure code authors provide meaningful code review descriptions.
+Learn how to use a pull request template to ensure code authors provide meaningful code review descriptions.
 Pull request templates help populate your pull request (PR) with the correct information, so code authors remember what’s important to explain about their PR.
-A good code review description significantly reduces the review burden for the code reviewer.
+A good code review description significantly reduces the review burden for the code reviewer, and is a code review best practice.

 Reducing the reviewer burden